Our Processes Constantly under Scrutiny, Says BPE - THISDAYLIVE

 “It also intends to correct the uninformed perception on privatisation by opponents of the programme through students and teachers,’’ he said.

-He expressed the need to reawaken reading habit among students, adding that the BPE was making deliberate and concerted efforts to reach the younger generation with the vision that education is the bedrock of the society.
+Okoh expressed the need to reawaken the reading habit among students, adding that the BPE was making deliberate and concerted efforts to reach the younger generation with the vision that education is the bedrock of the society.

-The criteria for selecting winners included student’s content and technical argument, organisation, grammatical accuracy and logical presentations, adding that a total of 94 entries were received and from the computation of the results, 12 candidates scored 80 per cent and above, 31 candidates scored 70 per cent and 43 candidates scored 50 per cent and above.

-Miss Onoh Jane emerged winner with an average score of 88.7 per cent; Idem Etop came second with 85.4 per cent and Miss Ngozi Ekwueme came third with 85.2 per cent in the essay competition.

-A representative of the Federal Ministry of Education, Mrs Paulina Aleburu, commended the BPE for adding value to the country’s education sector.
+Meanwhile, a representative of the Federal Ministry of Education, Mrs. Paulina Aleburu, commended the BPE for adding value to the country’s education sector.

-While commending the winners of the competition, Aleburu urged them to continue to excel in learning and moral rectitude.